RAIN: Your Language Models Can Align Themselves without Finetuning: Experiments

 \subsection{Human evaluation}

 In this section, we conduct human evaluations, comparing them with evaluations carried out using GPT-4.
-We evaluated the RAIN response and the vanilla auto-regressive inference response of LLaMA2 13B on the HH dataset.
+We evaluate the RAIN response and the vanilla auto-regressive inference response of LLaMA2 13B on the HH dataset.
 The human evaluators comprise ten individuals with diverse professional backgrounds and varying genders.
-The human annotators consisted of 3 females and 7 males, all of whom held undergraduate degrees.
-Their academic backgrounds spanned various fields including computer science, economics, and electrical engineering.
-Every entry was assessed by at least one individual.
-The human evaluation phase is completed within three days, and the authors of this paper are not included in the phase for fairness.
+They consist of 3 females and 7 males, all of whom held a Bachelor degree.
+Their academic backgrounds spann various fields including computer science, economics, and electrical engineering.
+The human evaluation phase is completed within a week, and we ask the annotators not to use GPT in the week.
+Notably, the authors of this paper are not included in the phase for fairness.
+The responses of RAIN were generated in advance and were presented to the annotators offline.
+Therefore, human annotators are not allowed to play with RAIN online.
 We shuffle different prompts and, for the same prompt, shuffle the response generated by RAIN and vanilla auto-regressive inference to eliminate biases.
-As shown in Table \ref{tab:Human evaluation}, the evaluation of GPT-4 aligns closely with the human assessment.
+Table \ref{tab:Human evaluation} shows that GPT-4 evaluations align closely with human assessments.